 - Good Will Hunting (1997)

 - American History X (1998)

 - Shutter Island (2010)

 - Black Swan (2010)

 The 3 main types of psychological tests are:

 1. Individual and Group Tests

 3. Achievement or Intelligence Tests

-A test given with a set conditions to understand the psychological behavior of a candidate are standard psychological tests.
+A test given with a set of conditions to understand the psychological behaviour of a candidate is a standard psychological test.
 They are conducted to understand specific skills of a person like IQ, personality, etc.

 Hope this blog helped you explore the various types of psychological tests!
 Want to study psychology?
 Our Leverage Edu experts are here to guide you in selecting the best course and university for studying Psychology and we will also assist you throughout the admission process to ensure that you get successfully shortlisted!
 Register for a free session with us today!